Value-added material (VAM) - Prime Video Tech Docs

-This topic outlines how to deliver movie trailer and bonus value-added material (VAM) content.
-For guidance on TV VAM delivery, see TV Value-added material (VAM).
+This topic outlines how to deliver trailer and bonus value-added material (VAM) content.

-Trailers and bonus content for movies are delivered and displayed on the detail page of the movie.
-VAM titles are treated as separate entities from movie titles.
-Each movie VAM content asset requires:
+Trailers and bonus content are delivered separately and displayed on the storefront at a movie or season level.
+VAM titles are treated as separate entities from their parent content.
+VAM content assets require:

 • A unique identifier/SKU